ntua-el20014/dev-time-tracker/README.md

 ### **User Experience**

+- **Authentication & Cloud Sync:**
+  Sign in with email/password or GitHub OAuth to sync your data across devices.
+Uses Supabase for secure authentication and cloud storage.
 - **Global Hotkeys:**
   Control tracking (start, pause, stop) from anywhere and switch between tabs using keyboard shortcuts.
 - **Customizable Themes:**